ipfs/ipfs-docs/docs/how-to/companion-node-types.md

 An _embedded_ node is a js-ipfs instance running in the browser (in-memory), without the need for any external software.
 It is a work in progress, but can be used for development and experimentation (e.g. for testing a dApp that uses `window.ipfs` without having to install and start up your own IPFS daemon).

+For Brave users, this option isn't available in IPFS Companion preferences because it has been superceded by Brave's own [native IPFS support](#native-browser).

 Power users can provide [custom config](https://github.com/ipfs/js-ipfs#faq) (e.g. to enable experimental pubsub) via the IPFS Companion [Preferences](https://user-images.githubusercontent.com/157609/38084660-0b97c0cc-334e-11e8-9368-823345ced67f.png)

 **Note:** At present, embedded js-ipfs running within webextension (browser context) comes with some limitations: